v4n3ss4ms/cardsApp_reactJS/README.md

 #### Buttons

-Buttons could be a component since they are repeated through the app.
+Button could be a component since there are some of them repeated through the app.

+#### Form items

+Form item could be a component.

 #### Filter